 Salesian missionaries are building a brighter future in Rwanda after a very difficult past.
 Many of the country’s orphaned children are the tragic result of a violent civil war.
-Half of all children drop out of primary school and 2.2 million people — 22 percent of the population — face critical food shortages.
+Half of all children drop out of primary school and 2.2 million people—22% of the population—face critical food shortages.
 Rwandans are anxious to move their lives and their country forward, but need substantial help to do so.

 After bravely overcoming the trauma of the 1994 genocide, Rwandans looking to transform their country have made remarkable progress.
 Still, much remains to be done.
-Close to 40 percent of its people live in poverty, according to the World Bank.
-With 90 percent of the economy dependent on subsistence agriculture, new opportunities for employment are much needed.
+Close to 39% of its people live in poverty, according to the World Bank.
+Rwanda is a rural, agrarian country with about 35% of the population engaged in subsistence agriculture, and with some mineral and agro-processing.

 Salesian missionaries in the community of Rukago in the city of Kigali, the capital and largest city of Rwanda, completed a water and sanitation project for the local Salesian school, which had been in desperate need of new sanitation facilities and safe drinking water.
 The project, funded by Salesian Missions, provided eight new toilets and repaired a water tank that provides clean drinking water for the students.
 Prior to the repair of the water tank, students had to walk more than a mile to collect water from a hill in a swampy area.
 Salesian missionaries expect that this project will help local families save on medical expenses for treating children who develop water-related diseases and illnesses due to contaminated water.
 The improvements will also give the school children better access to safe water so they can turn their attention and focus to their studies.